Print Version

 What is meningitis?

-Meningitis is an infection of the fluid of a person’s spinal cord and the fluid that surrounds the brain.
+Meningitis is an inflammation of the tissues covering the brain and spinal cord (meninges) usually caused by an infection of the fluid surrounding the brain and spinal cord.
 Meningitis can be caused by a virus, bacteria or in rare circumstances a fungus.
 It is important to know if meningitis is caused by a virus or bacteria because the severity of the illness and the treatment are different.

 Viral meningitis is often less severe and resolves without treatment.
 Bacterial meningitis can be very severe, requires treatment and may result in complications such as brain damage, hearing loss, loss of limb and learning disabilities.